 The Camping & Caravanning Club Logo

-10 Top Bouldering Locations in the UK
+A Guide to Bouldering in the UK

 What is bouldering?

-In short, bouldering involves free climbing on rocks, mountains or cliffs. without ropes or a harness.
+In short, bouldering involves free climbing on rocks, mountains or cliffs, without ropes or a harness.
 It carries more risks than rock climbing because it’s undertaken with little safety equipment.

 When you first embark on bouldering outdoors, you’ll notice that different boulders are graded depending on their difficulty.
 The grading systems used are a great way to gauge whether a location is safe to attempt or not, depending on your experience.

-Bouldering sites in the UK
+Top 10 best bouldering sites in the UK

 1. Bosigran, Cornwall

 Bosigran in Cornwall is a large granite sea cliff perched high above a boulder-strewn cove in West Penwith.
-The elevated cliff makes it a reliable spot to climb even if the sea is rough or the tides are not ideal.
+The elevated cliff makes it a reliable spot to climb, even if the sea is rough or the tides are not ideal.
 The stunning location is great for experts and beginners.

 There are several areas of the cliff that you can climb, including the Main Cliff, the Seaward Cliff, Bosigran Ridge, and the Great Zawn.